cjbottaro/ctrl/README.md

 make use of `this`, which is no good for me since I want to use them from within objects and I want `this` to refer to my object.

+## Installation

+Ctrl is not in npm yet, so you have to install manually.

+    cd node_modules
+    git clone git://github.com/cjbottaro/ctrl.git

+Then in a Javascript file.

+    Ctrl = require("ctrl")

 ## Conventions in this README

 All examples are written in CoffeeScript.
 Also, I make use of two